General anaesthetic: Induction

 Induction of anesthesia is facilitated by diffusion of an inhaled anesthetic drug into the brain and spinal cord.
 Diffusion throughout the body proceeds until the drug's partial pressure within the various tissues is equivalent to the partial pressure of the drug within the lungs.
 Healthcare providers can control the rate of anesthesia induction and final tissue concentrations of the anesthetic by varying the partial pressure of the inspired anesthetic.
 A higher drug partial pressure in the lungs will drive diffusion more rapidly throughout the body and yield a higher maximum tissue concentration.
 Respiratory rate and inspiratory volume will also affect the promptness of anesthesia onset, as will the extent of pulmonary blood flow.

 The partition coefficient of a gaseous drug is indicative of its relative solubility in various tissues.
 This metric is the relative drug concentration between two tissues, when their partial pressures are equal (gas:blood, fat:blood, etc.).
 Inhalational anesthetics vary widely with respect to their tissue solubilities and partition coefficients.
 Anesthetics that are highly soluble require many molecules of drug to raise the partial pressure within a given tissue, as opposed to minimally soluble anesthetics which require relatively few.
 Generally, inhalational anesthetics that are minimally soluble reach equilibrium more quickly.
 Inhalational anesthetics that have a high fat:blood partition coefficient, however, reach equilibrium more slowly, due to the minimal vascularization of fat tissue, which serves as a large, slowly-filling reservoir for the drug.

 Elimination

 Inhaled anesthetics are eliminated via expiration, following diffusion into the lungs.
 This process is dependent largely upon the anesthetic blood:gas partition coefficient, tissue solubility, blood flow to the lungs, and patient respiratory rate and inspiratory volume.
 For gases that have minimal tissue solubility, termination of anesthesia generally occurs as rapidly as the onset of anesthesia.
 For gases that have high tissue solubility, however, termination of anesthesia is generally context-dependent.
 As with intravenous anesthetic infusions, prolonged delivery of highly soluble anesthetic gases generally results in longer drug half-lives, slowed elimination from the brain and spinal cord, and delayed termination of anesthesia.

 Metabolism of inhaled anesthetics is generally not a major route of drug elimination.

+History

+Ethanol

+While most research focuses on the intoxicating effects of ethanol, it can also produce a general anesthesia.
+Since antiquity, prior to the development of modern agents, alcohol was used as a general anaesthetic.